Edwin Klebs: Discoveries

-In 1883, Klebs successfully identified the bacterium Corynebacterium diphtheriae as the etiological cause of diphtheria.
+In 1883, Klebs successfully identified the bacterium Corynebacterium diphtheriae as the etiological agent of diphtheria.
 This bacterium is also known as the Klebs-Löffler bacillus.

 The bacterial genus Klebsiella is named in honor of his work.
-Also Klebsormidium, which is a genus of filamentous charophyte green algae comprising 20 species,was also named in his honour in 1972.
+Also Klebsormidium, which is a genus of filamentous charophyte green algae comprising 20 species, was also named in his honour in 1972.

 Klebs' works preceded some of the most important discoveries in medicine.
 He described acromegaly in 1884, two years before Pierre Marie.
 In 1878, he successfully inoculated syphilis in monkeys, antedating Élie Metchnikoff and Émile Roux by 25 years.
 He isolated colonies of bacteria nine years before Robert Koch.
 He was the first to produce tuberculosis experimentally in animals by the injection of milk from infected cows.
 He identified the typhoid bacillus (now named Salmonella typhi) before Karl Joseph Eberth.

 Fundamental tests in bacteriology

-Klebs identified four "Grundversuche" (fundamental tests) that provided a basis for his own research strategy, as well as general bacteriological research.
+Klebs identified four "Grundversuche" (fundamental tests) that provided a basis for his research strategy, as well as general bacteriological research.
 According to Klebs, the bacteriological tests consist of the following postulates: